LRTA 1100 class: Car body

-The train car body is made of stainless steel.
+The train car body is made of stainless steel, sporting a silver body with yellow and blue cheatlines.
 Each LRV has four sliding pocket-type doors per side.
 The 1100 class trains are 90 mm wider than the 1000 class.

 Similar to the 1000 class, the 1100 class have cheatlines of blue and yellow that run through its sides.
-The trains also served as a prototype for future LRVs made by Hyundai Precision, which bears resemblance to the trains used in the Adana Metro and the Istanbul T4 Line.
+The trains also served as a prototype for future LRVs made by Hyundai Precision, which bears resemblance to the trains used in the Adana Metro and the Hyundai Rotem LRV34 trains of the Line T4 of the Istanbul Tram.

 Each light rail vehicle has two roof-mounted air-conditioning units.
 In total, there are eight air-conditioning units in a four-car train set.

 Interior

 The trains have longitudinal seating.
 A wheelchair provision is present near the articulated portion of the intermediate cars.

+Electrical

+The 1100 class trains are the first Line 1 trains to have a propulsion system controlled by variable-voltage/variable frequency drive (VVVF) inverters with insulated-gate bipolar transistors (IGBT).
+The two inverters drive the four 3-phase alternating current, enclosed-type induction motors.
+Adtranz supplied the original electrical components, while Voith installed the new components.
+The traction equipment in a refurbished train consists of two Voith EmCon I1000-9AU traction inverters with 350 kilovolt-amperes continuous power in each, two auxiliary static inverters, and a VPort IO control unit.

+Prior to refurbishment, the trains produced a distinct high-pitched acceleration sound unique to the Adtranz VVVF controller used, a trait present in the train's derivative models.
+After refurbishment, the traction acceleration sound is now identical to the one used in the MRTC 3100 class trains, as its traction controller is manufactured by Voith as well.

 Mechanical

-The bogies are of outside-frame type.
-Each LRV has three bogies consisting of two motorized bogies at the ends of the LRV and one trailer bogie under the articulation.
+Each LRV has three outside-frame bogies consisting of two motorized bogies at the ends of the LRV and one trailer bogie under the articulation.
+Unlike other trains, which have a bogie wheelbase of 1.9 m, the long, 2.31 m wheelbases of the 1100 class trains has caused restricted access to some tracks at the Baclaran Depot.
 The primary suspension is a chevron rubber spring, while the secondary suspension is an air suspension, similar to the 1200 class.
 Semi-permanent couplers are present in the ends of each light rail vehicle except the driving cab section of the MC car.